-Paramount Plus (stylized as Paramount+) will launch March 4 with more than 30,000 episodes of library content and more than 2,500 movies from both Paramount and MGM.
+Paramount Plus (stylized as Paramount+) launched March 4 with more than 30,000 episodes of library content and more than 2,500 movies from both Paramount and MGM.

 Library content runs the gamut from kids' programming to reality television and includes shows from ViacomCBS's stable of networks such as Nickelodeon, MTV, VH1, CBS, and Comedy Central.

 The service will combine this "mountain of entertainment" with live sports and news.